Bus Factor: Definition, Meaning, and How to Calculate It for Software Teams

 The "hero developer" pattern is perhaps the most common path to low bus factor.
 One person becomes the expert on everything, the one who always fixes critical issues, the one everyone asks.
 This person is often highly productive individually, but they create organizational fragility.
 If they leave, or simply go on vacation, progress stops.

 Another trap is believing documentation substitutes for distributed knowledge.
-Comprehensive docs sitting in a wiki that nobody reads don't improve bus factor.
+Comprehensive docs sitting in a wiki that nobody reads do not improve bus factor.
 Real understanding comes from working with code, making changes, debugging problems.
-Documentation supplements hands-on experience; it doesn't replace it.
+Documentation supplements hands-on experience; it does not replace it.

 Code reviews can become checkboxes rather than knowledge transfer opportunities.
 When reviewers rubber-stamp changes without building understanding, you get the appearance of oversight without the benefit of distributed knowledge.
 Good reviews should leave the reviewer able to work with that code themselves.